AvinashCodes10/Bank-Loan-Analysis-SQL-Excel-Tableau/README.md

 - Clean & prep the data by fixing errors and formatting it properly
 - Organize it for smooth analysis
 - Define KPIs like total sales, profit, and trends
-- Build an interactive Tableau dashboard
+- Build an interactive Excel dashboard
 - Analyze trends and uncover insights

 ##Dashboard